plowsof/flipstarter-waas-wip/readme.md

 Then fix this:
 - [ ] heartbeat to check if the monero remote node is online.
 If not try a list of nodes from the monero project

+## Electron-Cash-4.2.6
+Comes with CashFusion.
+Reusable Payment Addresses are planned for a future release too!